-The intersection of the economic and political data defines an unbalanced panel, with annual data for about 150 countries over at most 150 years.
+The intersection of the economic and political data defines an unbalanced panel, with annual data for about 150 countries over at most 180 years.

-4.1 How to measure democratic capital?
+4.1 How measure democratic capital?

 To test the predictions discussed at the end of the model section, we need an operational definition of democratic capital, d_t .
-For a more narrow set of countries and a shorter time period, one could think of many imaginative ways of approaching this task.
-Keeping within the sparse data of our broad historical panel, however, we create two variables.
+According to the model, democratic capital is a stock of civic values of democracy, as such, that affects people's willingness to stand up for democracy, but does not directly affect their investment behavior.
+For a more narrow set of countries and a shorter time period, one could think of many imaginative ways of approaching the task of measuring democratic capital.

+Keeping within the sparse data of our broad historical panel, however, we create two variables by making specific assumptions about the process of democratic capital accumulation.
 The first is called domestic democratic capital, and is denoted by z_t .
-We assume that this component accumulates over time, when the members of society gradually gain experience with living in a democracy.
+We assume that this component accumulates over time, as members of society gradually gain experience with living in a democracy.
 This idea has intuitive appeal.
-A number of mechanisms could make a long-standing democracy more resilient to a coup than a short-standing one, including the build-up of formal and informal institutions from political parties to social norms.
-The same institutions would make the re-institution of democracy more likely in a nation lapsing into autocracy.
+A number of mechanisms could make a long-standing democracy more resilient to a coup than a shortstanding one, including the build-up of formal and informal institutions from political parties to social norms.
+The same institutions would make the reinstitution of democracy more likely in a nation lapsing into autocracy.

 What we need to do here is to specify how a particular historical path in country i up to year t, $\{a{i,t-\tau}\}{\tau=0}^{\tau=t_0}$, maps into a value of $z{i,t}$.
 We are very agnostic about functional form.
-The simplest assumption might be to assume that democratic capital accumulates in years of democracy, and depreciates geometrically, at the rate $(1 - \delta)$, in years of autocracy:

-$$z{i,t} = (1 - a{i,t}) + \delta z{i,t-1}$$ .

-In this case, we can solve backwards to obtain (assuming that initial democratic capital is zero):
+The simplest assumption might be to assume that democratic capital accumulates in years of democracy, and depreciates geometrically, at the rate $(1 - \delta)$, in years of autocracy: $z{i,t} = (1 - a{i,t}) + \delta z{i,t-1}$.
+In this case, we can solve backwards to obtain (assuming that initial domestic democratic capital is zero):

-$$z(\delta){i,t} = (1 - \delta) \sum{\tau=0}^{\tau=t_0} (1 - a{i,t-\tau}) \delta^{\tau} , \qquad (19)$$ where t_0 is either the year of independence or the year of 1800, whichever comes last.
+$$z(\delta){i,t} = (1-\delta) \sum{\tau=0}^{\tau=t_0} (1-a{i,t-\tau}) \delta^{\tau-1} , \qquad (14)$$ where t_0 is either the year of independence or the year of 1800, whichever comes last.
 Thus, democratic experience is more valuable the closer to the present it is.
 Note that uninterrupted democracy makes democratic capital eventually converge to a steady-state value.
-We use the notation $z(\delta)$ to emphasize that dependence on the depreciation rate, and multiply with $(1-\delta)$ such that the resulting expression is scaled to [0,1].
-As further discussed further, δ is estimated from the data.
+We use the notation $z(\delta)$ to emphasize the dependence on the depreciation rate, and multiply with $(1-\delta)$ such that the resulting expression is scaled to [0, 1].
+As further discussed below, δ is estimated from the data.